-The Look Prairie, Peavine Ridge, and Thornton loop is no exception, and most of the hike consists of pleasant if unspectacular woodland without redwoods.
-However, the loop still has about 4 miles of old growth, most notably a remote ridgetop grove and the extraordinary Bull Creek Flats.
+The Look Prairie, Peavine Ridge, and Thornton loop is no exception, and most of the hike consists of pleasant if unspectacular woodland that lacks redwoods.
+However, the loop still has about 4 miles of old growth, most notably a remote and remarkably attractive ridgetop grove and the extraordinary Bull Creek Flats.
 The route also crosses grassy prairies with brief but amazing views over the Bull Creek valley.

 The hike can be exhausting since there's a lot of climbing, but none of it is especially steep or technically challenging.

 This loop provides a new perspective on the redwoods of the Bull Creek Flats.
 Descending to the flats after a 12-mile hike through the backcountry is a much different experience than just getting out of a car and strolling into the redwoods.
 Before reaching the flats, the hike passes through a wide variety of woodlands, spanning the distance from the bottom to the top of the Bull Creek Valley, and none of it is remotely like the lowland redwood forests of Bull Creek.
 It's not just that the lowland trees are bigger; it's that there are so many big trees, and in such an expansive space.

 Click here to see the trailhead location in Google Maps.

 Start at the gate to Look Prairie Road, just off Mattole Road.
 You can park either in the small pullout in front of the gate, or a few yards down Mattole Road in the Big Tree parking area.